Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Results

 \section{Results}

-Frequency-independent and dependent boundary conditions are tested, each with parameterized moving sources trained at seven evenly distributed positions $\mathbf{x}_0 = [-0.3,0.2,\ldots,0.3]$ m and evaluated at five positions $\mathbf{x}_0 = [-0.3,-0.15,0.0,0.15,0.3]$ m.
-Additional results are included as supplementary materials\footnote{See Supplementary materials at [URL will be inserted by AIP] for additional results for Neumann boundaries and accumulator predictions.}.
+Frequency-independent and dependent boundary conditions are tested, each with parameterized moving sources trained at seven evenly distributed positions $\mathbf{x}_0 = [-0.3,-0.2,\ldots,0.3]$ m and evaluated at five positions $\mathbf{x}_0 = [-0.3,-0.15,0.0,0.15,0.3]$ m.
+Additional results are included in the Appendix\footnotemark[\value{footnote}].
 The source is satisfied through the initial condition modeled as a Gaussian impulse from \autoref{initial_cond} with $\sigma_0=0.2$ spanning frequencies up to $1000$Hz.
-The speed of sound $c_{phys}=343$ m/s and air density $\rho_0 = 1.2 \text{ kg}/\text{m}^3$ are used for all studies.
+The speed of sound $c_\text{phys}=343$ m/s and air density $\rho_0 = 1.2 \text{ kg}/\text{m}^3$ are used for all studies.

-First, we test the frequency-independent boundary condition with normalized impedance $\xi=5.83$ Pa$\cdot$s/m depicted in \autoref{fig:freq_indep_results}.
-Then, we test the frequency-dependent impedance boundary condition, where the boundary is modeled as a porous material mounted on a rigid backing with thickness $d_{\text{mat}}=0.10$ m with an air flow resistivity of $\sigma_{\text{mat,phys}} = 8,000 \text{ Nsm}^{-4}$.
-The surface impedance $Y$ of this material is estimated using Miki's model \citep{Miki199019} and mapped to a two-pole rational function in the form of \autoref{rational_func} with $Q=2$ and $S=1$ using the vector fitting algorithm from \citep{Gustavsen1999} yielding the coefficients for \autoref{velocity_bound_freq_dep}.
-As explained earlier, $c=1$ m/s, which requires the flow resistivity of the material to be adjusted $\sigma_{mat} = \sigma_{mat, phys}/c_{phys}$ as well as the frequency range for the vector fitting algorithm $f_{range} = [f_{min}/c_{phys}, f_{max}/c_{phys}]$, resulting in modified $\lambda_k$, $\alpha_k$, $\beta_k$ and $Y_{\infty}$ values matching the intended physical speed of sound.
+First, we test the frequency-independent boundary condition with normalized impedance $\xi=5.83$ depicted in \autoref{fig:freq_indep_results}.
+Then, we test the frequency-dependent impedance boundary condition, where the boundary is modeled as a porous material mounted on a rigid backing with thickness $d_\text{mat}=0.10$ m with an air flow resistivity of $\sigma_\text{mat,phys} = 8,000 \text{ Nsm}^{-4}$.
+The surface impedance $Y$ of this material is estimated using Miki's model \cite{Miki199019} and mapped to a two-pole rational function in the form of \autoref{rational_func} with $Q=2$ and $S=1$ using a vector fitting algorithm \cite{Gustavsen1999} yielding the coefficients for \autoref{velocity_bound_freq_dep}.
 The results are depicted in \autoref{fig:freq_dep_results}.